 Why laughter is the best medicine

-A number of study findings have suggested that resorting to laughter can bring a number of mental and physical health benefits.
+A number of study findings have suggested that resorting to laughing can bring a number of mental and physical health benefits.

 - A lot of adults and teens suffer from blood pressure-related issues.
 This can pave the way to serious health issues later.
-While blood pressure relating medications are there, it is advisable to indulge in laughter.
-A study that was published in Medical Hypotheses hints that people indulging in laughter regularly have a more stabilized blood pressure than those who do not.
-This is natural, given the fact laughter stimulates blood circulation.
+While blood pressure relating medications are there, it is advisable to indulge in laughing.
+A study that was published in Medical Hypotheses hints that people indulging in laughing regularly have a more stabilized blood pressure than those who do not.
+This is natural, given the fact that laughter stimulates blood circulation.

 - People coping with chronic and recurring pains and aches can try laughter as a complementary method to alleviate the severity of the pain.
 This can be good for people coping with pain caused by conditions and ailments like arthritis.
 Psychologist Rosemary Cogan conducted a pressure cuff test on candidates and saw the beneficial impact of watching humorous shows.
 The study was later published in the coveted Journal of Behavioral Medicine.

-- Laughter also helps reduce the secretion of stress hormones.
+- Laughing also helps reduce the secretion of stress hormones.
 Studies have hinted laughter helps reduce the secretion of 4 stress-inducing neuroendocrine hormones in the human body.
-Laughter also triggers endorphins in the body.
+Laughing also triggers endorphins in the body.
 These are known as “feel-good hormones.”
 These chemicals make you feel good.